ajittupe2548/ajit-tupe-portfolio/Dependencies.md

 -   Features: Simplifies theme management in Next.js apps, supports dark and light modes, integrates with Tailwind CSS for easy styling, provides automatic theme switching based on user preferences.

-### lucide-react

-A collection of high-quality, customizable icons for React applications.

--   Features: Provides a wide range of vector icons, supports customization and styling through props, designed for accessibility and performance, integrates seamlessly with React projects.

 ### framer-motion

 A library for creating animations and transitions in React applications with ease.